 The entrance featured a sweeping stone staircase and the sides of the building were adorned with traditional Doric columns, round-arch windows and stone balustrades surrounding the roof.
 The local paper reported the Bonfoey and Elliot-designed club as "the most beautiful building in the South."
 The club provided a variety of entertainment.
 The theatre drew international actors and artists including Cuban composer and pianist Ernesto Lecuona who wrote 406 songs including the popular Malagueña.
 The theatre's zarzuelas, a form of Spanish musical theatre, attracted so many stars to its stage that the Spanish publication El Arte de Teatro sent a full-time writer to Ybor City to cover productions.
 The Centro Asturiano offered a large gymnasium, a Cantina for dominoes and chess, billiard tables and bowling alleys.
 Offices for the directors of the club were located on the second floor, as well as the library, educational rooms, a smoking room, a ladies' parlor, and a theater with elegant balconies.
 The Grand Ballroom on the third floor has fourteen original mirrors.
 Families that have been members for generations still speak of card games, dominoes, and the galas held in the Ballroom.

-In 1974 the building was officially listed on the National Register of Historic Places and is a designated heritage structure in the Ybor City Historic District.
+Today, the Centro Asturiano hosts wedding receptions, comedy shows, musicals, recitals, bingo nights, auctions and more.
+The Centro Asturiano was added to the National Register of Historic Places in 1974 and is a designated heritage structure in the Ybor City Historic District.